Sarkutz/dotfiles/README.rst

 Install Utilities (Optional)
 ============================

-You might also want to intall the following useful utilities-
+You might also want to install the following useful utilities-

 .. list-table:: Utilities
    :widths: auto